ESL Speaking

 #5: All About Meaning

 Many textbooks and ESL activities focus on forms and while they do touch on real-life communication, it often feels kind of artificial.
-It’s nice to task-based language teaching activities to get away from this once in a while.
+It’s nice to use task-based language teaching activities to get away from this once in a while.
 For example, the 10 tasks below focus on meaning and communication and far less on the exact right vocabulary word or grammatical phrase.
 It’s fun for students to try out their language skills in activities like these ones.

 task-based-language-teaching